Satsuma 210 '58

 Thanks to @metalmuncher for helping me out with the odometer script.

-I proudly present you the result of many months of work, the 1958 Satsuma 210, modeled after the '58-59 Datsun 1000 L210/L220 with some changes to avoid copyright issues.
+I proudly present you the result of a full year of work, the 1958 Satsuma 210, modeled after the '58-59 Datsun 1000 L210/L220 with some changes to avoid copyright issues.
 Everything is modeled, jbeamed and textured fom scratch by me.

 The car has correct dimensions and specs and the model is very accurate considering the facts that all the available blueprints are of poor quality and I've never seen one "in flesh".
 I learned a lot about modeling, jbeaming and texturing making this car and sometimes wanted to give up when it got really frustrating.
 But here it is, ready for releasing.